hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

    3. On the left side, click **Defend, Settings** to view current settings

-   4. Under **Service permissions**, you will see an IAM role that gives permission to Device Defender to run audits.
+   4. Under **Service permissions**, you will see an IAM role in a format [CloudFormation-stack-name]-IoTAuditRole-[random-value] that gives permission to Device Defender to run audits.
+This role was create in advance for you using CloudFormation.
 This IAM role has 1 AWS managed policy **AWSIoTDeviceDefenderAudit** attached to it.
 Here is how this role looks like in IAM console

    <img src="../images/auditrole.png"/>